What are your fees?

 For more information on the analysis that we perform please go to Education -> Learning Center Macro & Technical Analysis

-To view our weekly analysis please go here
+To see our weekly market analysis please go here.

-My investment advisor never pushed me to get out of stocks during the last downturn and I lost a lot of money.
+My financial advisor never pushed me to get out of stocks during the last downturn and I lost a lot of money.
 Are your portfolio managers different and more nimble?

-On the contrary, Registered Investment Advisors (RIAs) are not trained like active portfolio managers or expert technicians, and they move slowly.
+On the contrary, financial advisors are not trained like active portfolio managers or market technicians, and they move slowly.
 When the market gets volatile, or if a position starts to roll over, they will usually just say, “let’s hold on because the market (or stock) will eventually come back”.
-Unfortunately, we know what happened in 2008 and 2009 where most portfolios where cut in half, and some were down as much as 70%.
-With this said, we believe that you should continue to work with your RIA if you already have one as they can offer you many services, but we don’t recommend to have them manage much more than 30% of your total investable assets.
+Unfortunately, we know what happened in 2008 where most portfolios where cut in half, and some were down as much as 70%.
+With this said, we believe that you should continue to work with your financial advisor, if you already have one, as they can offer you many services, but we don’t recommend to have them manage much more than 30% of your total investable assets.

 What % of my total investable cash should I allocate to a single strategy?

 It’s recommended to allocate a maximum of 25% of one’s total investable cash into any single strategy.
 It’s best to diversify a total portfolio across 3 or 4 strategies to limit downside risk.

 What differentiates MCTO’s strategies to other managed investment products?

 Below is a summary of how we are different: